SalehAhmedShafin/Simple-Multilingual-Retrieval-Augmented-Generation-RAG-System/README.md

 **Future Implementation**: Frameworks like **Ragas** or **LangChain's evaluation tools** could be integrated to create a test set of question-answer pairs and automatically score the system's performance on these metrics.

-## Must Answer Following Questions
+## Answer Following Questions

 #### 1. What method or library did you use to extract the text, and why?
 Did you face any formatting challenges with the PDF content?

 -   **Method**: The application uses a highly advanced method for text extraction.
-Instead of a traditional library like `PyPDF2` or `pdfplumber` for raw text dumps, it leverages the **Google Gemini Pro model (`gemini-2.0-flash`) via its File API**.
+Instead of a traditional library like `PyPDF2` or `pdfplumber` for raw text dumps, it leverages the **Google Gemini model (`gemini-2.0-flash`) via its File API**.
 The PDF is split into smaller chunks (3 pages each), and each chunk is uploaded and processed by Gemini.
 -   **Why this Method was Chosen**: This approach was chosen because it performs **intelligent content extraction**, not just text scraping.
 The prompt given to Gemini instructs it to:
     -   Preserve the original document structure (headings, lists, paragraphs).
     -   Convert tables into Markdown format.